intgr/pg_journal/doc/pg_journal.md

 This is a PostgreSQL preload module for sending log messages directly to the systemd journal log.

+Prerequisites:

+* PostgreSQL version 9.2+ (earlier versions supported with a server patch).
+* systemd v38 or newer with libsystemd-journal installed.

 Configuration
 -------------

-Once pg\_journal is installed, you can enable it in your configuration file.
+Once pg\_journal is installed, you can enable it in the configuration file (see README.md for installation instructions).
 Find the `postgresql.conf` file (usually in your PostgreSQL data directory) and add the following line:

     shared_preload_libaries = 'pg_journal'